pmramiro/llm_project/README.md

   - `patent_processing.py`: Contains helper functions for extracting text from XML elements and performing text corrections and replacements.
   - `patent_summarization.py`: Contains helper functions for summarizing the processed patent data from the previous step and save it as a single string.
 - `data/`: This directory contains the input and output data for the patent processing pipeline.
 It includes the following subdirectories:
-  - `patents_raw/`: This directory should contain the input XML file with patent data downloaded from [USPTO](https://bulkdata.uspto.gov/)
+  - `patents_raw/`: This directory should contain the input XML files with patent data.
   - `patents_processed/`: This directory will store the JSON files with extracted patent sections (Title, Abstract, Description, Claims, and DocNumber).
   - `patents_summary/`: This directory will store the text files with summarized patent data.
+  - `raw_download/`: This directory should contain the input XML file with patent data downloaded from [USPTO](https://bulkdata.uspto.gov/data/patent/grant/redbook/fulltext/2021/ipg210105.zip).
-- `docs/`: This directory contains the one-page sketch that must be submitted in this challenge, named LLM_patent_challenge_strategy.pdf.
+- `docs/`: This directory contains the one-page sketch that must be submitted in this challenge, named LLM_patent_challenge_PoC_strategy.pdf.
 It describes an approach for building a Proof of Concept solution to extract information on measurements and the values from patents.

 - `requirements.txt`: This file lists the Python packages required to run the application.
 It will be used during the Docker image build to install the necessary dependencies.